Charlie Godet Thomas

 Charlie Godet Thomas is a British-Bermudian artist whose work employs a wide range of approaches including writing, painting, sculpture, assemblage, photography, sound and video.
 His work is concerned with the connections between visual art and literature, the act of writing, the autobiographical, the tragic and the humorous.
-His work is summoned from unlikely places; be it street signage, American drain cleaning products, documentaries about motorcycle stuntmen, or an extensive archive of personal photographs.
+His work is summoned from unlikely places such

-In recent audio and video works, Thomas sources and re-presents found texts, projecting the words into a space of contemplation and stillness for the listener away from the context in which they were originally written.
+In his audio-visual works, Thomas sources and re-presents found texts, projecting the words into a space of contemplation and stillness for the listener away from the context in which they were originally written.
 In a deadpan voice, Thomas speaks the words in a continual loop, pointing us towards the inconsistencies and problems of language.

 Thomas’ was in residence at Caribbean Linked IV at Ateliers ’89 in Oranjestad, Aruba (2016); at Tarrant County College, Fort Worth, Texas, US (2017); and at Atelier Mondial, Basel, CH (2017).
 He was commissioned for SCULPTURE AT Bermondsey Square, London in 2017.
 His work was presented by VITRINE at The Manchester Contemporary 2015 (with Tim Etchells) and 2017, and a solo booth, Poppostions, Brussels (2018).
 He was commissioned for SCULPTURE AT Bermondsey Square, London in 2017.